bsmith89/strain-corr/doc/manuscript/manuscript.md

 falling in each (x, y) bin; density above the 1-to-1 diagonal (dotted line) indicates strains where StrainPGC outperformed the alternative on that index.
-The relationship between performance and strain sequencing depth or sample number are shown in Supplemental Figure S1.
+The relationship between performance and strain sequencing depth or sample number are shown in Supplemental Fig. S1.
 ](fig/benchmarking_figure.dpi200.png)

 In order to evaluate StrainPGC's performance, we ran our workflow on 276